 - Activity 10 4 photos:

 - 4 photos of same subject -1 taken from each position

-- i.
-On stomach aiming at ground level
+- On stomach aiming at ground i. level

-- ii.
-On back aiming up
+- On back aiming up

 - iii.
-Leaning over aiming down
+Leaning over - aiming down

 - iv.
 Sideways aiming directly ahead

 - Activity 11 4 photos:

-- Display 4 photos demonstrating your 4 favorité special effect techniques listing in the manual (choose from plant growing, balancing act, ceiling walking and "underwater")
+- Display 4 photos demonstrating your 4 favorite special effect techniques listing in the manual (choose from plant growing, balancing act, ceiling walking and "underwater")

 - Activity 12 2 photos:

-- a.
-1 selfie
+- 1 selfie a.

-- 1 selfie with 3 or more people (including yourself)

-- Activity13 6 photos:
+- 1 selfie with 3 or more people (including yourself) Activity13 - 6 photos:

-a.
+- - a.
 2 action photos

-b.
-1 photo of a person
+- 1 photo of a person b.

 - 1 photo of a place

-- d.
-1 photo of a thing/still-life
+- d 1 photo of a think/still-life

 - 1 photo of an animal

 - Activity 14 3-5 photos:

 - 3 to 5 photos displayed in order to tell a story Note - Plan out your story with a storyboard and include this in your exhibit

 - Activity 15 4 photos:

 - 4 black and white photos, keeping in mind the rules of composition and lighting to produce creative photos

 - Activity 16 4 photos:

-- Choose 4 photos of your favorite photos taken during your entire time in Photography Basics.
+- Choose 4 photos taken during your entire time in Unit 1 (including the First and Second Year).
 These can be photos you have used for exhibit or photos that you took while experimenting with different photography techniques.
 Using the Photo Scorecard on page 79, evaluate your own photography and include your evaluation with your exhibit.